Here are “SecuriTips” for 2022, a year where text message scams are increasingly making their rounds

 There are three things to question when receiving text messages: the source, the format, and the message itself.
 Is the sender using a random, private mobile number?
 Are there spelling and grammatical errors?
 Does the text include unusual links?
 These are red flags to watch out for as they typically point to spam and scam messages.

-Never click on any of the links in the SMS.
+Think before you click on links included in the SMS.

 In the same way that providing sensitive information can pave the way for security breaches, tapping on unknown links poses threats to your security.
 In some cases, scammers can go so far as to infect a user’s device, whether a mobile phone or desktop, just by getting them to tap on malicious links.
-Regardless of how enticing the message is, do not heed their call to action.
+Regardless of how enticing the message is, do not heed calls to action coming from random numbers.

 Verify the legitimacy of the text message with the company the text claims to be from.